HGMENA-WORKSPACE/heroes-ng/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.

+## Test
+The tests are developed with jest.

+Run `npm run test:unit` for a run test.

+Run `npm run test:unit-coverage` for a run test coverage.

+## Lint

+Run `npm run lint` for a run lint.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.